rusomarques/shoppit_server/README.md

 </p>

 Connect to your friends without the hassle!
 Your friends list is automatically generated from your Facebook connections.
 Make sure you never forget a birthday again by tapping the bell icon next to a friend's name to subscribe to notifications.
 Need to get a friend something special?
 Simply browse their recently liked items on their profile.
 Just check out an item on their profile to find out more info, and once you find a match, buy it from Amazon directly within the app!

+## Motivation

+We wanted to make an app that would make shopping on your phone social and fun.

+We have all forgotten a friend or family member's birthday in the past, so we wanted an easy way we could check and get notified of upcoming birthdays AND buy them something they actually wanted!

 ## Getting started